Dental Implants in Ithaca NY

 Are the implants painful?

 Implant surgery and bone grafting are usually less painful than a routine dental extraction.
-When implants are placed or a bone graft is placed to fill an extraction site, the jawbone is no longer exposed resulting in less sensitivity than leaving an empty extraction site.
+When implants are placed or bone graft is placed to fill an extraction site, the jawbone is no longer exposed resulting in less sensitivity than leaving an empty extraction site.
 While there is always the potential for swelling and discomfort after implant surgery, rarely do our patients require anything stronger than ibuprofen or Tylenol.